 As you begin your descent from Tai Ngau Wu Peak, you can catch beautiful glimpses of Pui O Beach on the right and Lamma Island on the left.

-The initial part of the descent is quite easy – beautiful views and lot’s of shade.
-The shade was a life-saver by this time as the sun was really beating down on us.
+The initial part of the descent is quite easy — beautiful views and lots of shade.
+The shade was a life-saver by this time as the sun was beating down on us.

 However, the second half of this decline does get a bit jarring on the knees as the gentle decline becomes a bit rough.
 You’ll know you’re close to the end when you see the beautiful, lonely village of Shap Long to your left.

-And before you know it, the natural trail ends on Chi Ma Wan Road, right in front of the entrance to Chi Ma Wan Country Trail.
+And before you know it, the dirt trail ends on Chi Ma Wan Road, right in front of the entrance to Chi Ma Wan Country Trail.

 Chi Ma Wan Road to Pui O Beach